Florida Gators football: Uniforms

 The Florida football team has worn a home uniform of blue jerseys (usually a variation of royal blue) with white pants for most of the program's history.
 The most notable exception was a decade-long period from 1979 until 1989, when at the suggestion of coach Charlie Pell, the Gators switched to orange home jerseys.
 For road games, Florida wears white jerseys with blue, orange, or white pants, depending on the colors of the opponent or the choice of the players that week.

 Steve Spurrier restored the home blue jerseys when he became the Gators' head ball coach in 1990.
 From 1990 until 2014, Florida's primary home uniforms were blue jerseys with white pants, with blue pants an option for high-profile games, especially at night.
 Former coach Jim McElwain usually allowed his senior players to decide which uniform combination the team wore for each game.
 Since this practice began during the 2015 season, the Gators have worn many different combinations of blue or orange jerseys along with blue, orange, or white pants.

 Florida has occasionally worn alternative uniforms, which are usually similar to current or former uniforms and used an orange and blue color scheme.
 One exception were the "swamp green" uniforms used at a home game against Texas A&M in October 2017.
 These used a dark green theme for the entire uniform from shoes to helmet that was inspired by the appearance of actual alligators.
 The uniform marked the 25th anniversary of former coach Steve Spurrier introducing the Swamp nickname for Florida Field.

+For the first time in program history, Florida debuted an all black uniform on November 4, 2023 in its contest against the Arkansas Razorbacks to honor members of the armed forces, veterans and local first responders.
+In lieu of their names, each player's nameplate displayed one of five words that are "synonymous with the principles embodied by those who serve."
+The five words were Commitment, Courage, Excellence, Honor and Integrity.